stanislaw/SoftwareDesignHeuristics/README.md

 Instead of using RAII, manage business logic explicitly through well-defined methods or services.
 This approach keeps the logic transparent, easier to understand, and more adaptable to changing requirements.

+## Day-to-day work

+### Leave Work Better: Improving Today for a Simpler Tomorrow

+Always leave the work artifacts—whether code, documentation, diagrams, models, or others—in a better state than they were before, giving future you or someone else the opportunity to improve them even further.

+### Task Sequencing: Group Related Activities for Efficiency

+When sequencing tasks (especially repetitive ones), group related tasks together and separate them from others.

+One useful pattern is the 'Inbox' approach, where input is first collected and then executed upon.
+For example, when writing a technical document, split the task of gathering the document content (the 'Inbox' with bullet points) from the task of formulating and spelling out each individual content item.

 ## Code reviews